sister-jpl/sister-reflect_correct/doc/sister_reflect_correct_pge_documentation.md

 ## Description

-The L2a reflectance correction PGE takes as input
+The L2a reflectance correction PGE applies a series of algorithms including topographic, BRDF and glint correction to surface reflectance data.......

 ## PGE Arguments